 So, the sufferings he had read in face of those who had returned from the land of fallen weren’t because they receive tortures here but because they suffered on their way back.
-But why would anyone wish to do climb back at all?
+But why would anyone wish to climb back at all?
 He wondered, forgetting that he himself had been planning to do so only last night.
 Now, it seemed to him, he had figured the meaning of his existence – and it was contained in the repeated journies of his fingers from roots of her hair to their tips and that is all he wished to do till his death.
-He would do so in the parties the villagers had every night – while they all sang in chorus.
-The time they spent talking to each other after coming back home from those parties were best times of his life.
+He would do so in the parties the villagers had every night – while they all sang in the chorus.
+The time they spent talking to each other after coming back home from those parties were the best times of his life.

 If only he had met her before, he wished to reproach her for every day he had spent when she wasn’t in his life – as if it was her fault.
 But now that he had her here in his arms, it still wasn’t enough.
 Each eye that might look at her seemed to steal her from him if only momentarily and partially.
 Except for when they were alone together, he would miss her.
-Even if they were together in presence of other people, he could miss her.
-Each time she talked to anyone else – man, woman or children, he would feel a pang of envy.
+Even if they were together in the presence of other people, he could miss her.
+Each time she talked to anyone else – men, women or children, he would feel a pang of envy.

 But all this pain was worth the sound of her laughter.
 He knew if he asked her to stop meeting people and if she agreed, he would lose her completely- for that would change her by imprisoning her.
-The very essence of her presence which he wished so hard to have for himself was in her freedom – and it is in this paradox that he must live his whole life.
+The very essence of her person which he wished so hard to have for himself was in her freedom – and it is in this paradox that he must live his whole life.